 The two types of IUGR are:

-- In symmetrical IUGR, a baby’s body is proportionally small.
-That means that all parts of the baby’s body are similarly small in size.
+- symmetrical IUGR: all parts of the baby’s body are similarly small in size

-- In asymmetrical IUGR, the baby has a normal-size head and brain but the rest of the body is small.
+- asymmetrical IUGR: the baby’s head and brain are the expected size, but the rest of the baby’s body is small

-- exposure to infections (passed from the mother), such as cytomegalovirus, German measles (rubella), toxoplasmosis, and syphilis
+- has an infection, such as cytomegalovirus, German measles (rubella), toxoplasmosis, or syphilis

 - fetal monitoring to track the baby’s heart rate and movements

-Other problems that can be associated with IUGR include:
+Other problems that can be related to intrauterine growth restriction include:

 - problems with breathing and feeding